-Reading and Writing Skills Matter in Every Job
+Reading & Writing Skills Matter in Every Job

 No matter what career you pursue, having good reading and writing skills is essential.
 Whether you want to be a doctor, an electrician, or a business owner, you will need to have strong writing skills and good reading comprehension.
 Here are a few situations where strong writing and reading skills come in handy in the workplace:

 On your resume